angel20125/instagram-fronted-practice/README.md

 # instagram-fronted-practice
- practice html and css. modeling a section of the Pinterest front-end
+ practice html and css. modeling a section of the instagram front-end